AxiomOfChoices/Typst/Courses/Math 591 - Mathematical Logic/Course Notes.typ

 ]

 #example[
-  The collection of cofinite subsets of $NN$, the set of neighborhoods of any point in a topological points, the set of subsets containing a fixed element in any set.
+  - The collection of cofinite subsets of $NN$
+  - The set of neighborhoods of any point in a topological space
+  - The set of subsets containing a fixed element in any set.

   This last example is called a principal filter.
 ]